YottaDB/YDBDoc/GTMAdminOps/dse.rst

    %GTM-W-DBFLCORRP, /home/gtmnode1/mumps.dat Header indicates database file is corrupt

 .. note::
-   After a CHANGE -FILEHEADER -CORRUPT=TRUE, the file is unavailable to future YottaDB/GT.M access other than DSE.
+   After a CHANGE -FILEHEADER -CORRUPT=TRUE, the file is unavailable to future YottaDB access other than DSE.
 Under normal conditions, there should never be a need to change this flag manually.
 A MUPIP SET -PARTIAL_BYPASS_RECOV sets this flag to false.

 Use only with: -FILEHEADER

 *-COM[MITWAIT_SPIN_COUNT]=value*

-Specifies the decimal number of times a YottaDB/GT.M process waiting for control of a block to complete a block update should spin before yielding the CPU when YottaDB/GT.M runs on SMP machines.
-When run on a uniprocessor system, YottaDB/GT.M ignores this parameter.
-On SMP systems, when a process needs a critical section that another process has, if critical sections are short (as they are by design in YottaDB/GT.M), spinning a little with the expectation that the process with the critical section will release it shortly provides a way to enhance performance at the cost of increased CPU usage.
+Specifies the decimal number of times a YottaDB process waiting for control of a block to complete a block update should spin before yielding the CPU when YottaDB runs on SMP machines.
+When run on a uniprocessor system, YottaDB ignores this parameter.
+On SMP systems, when a process needs a critical section that another process has, if critical sections are short (as they are by design in YottaDB), spinning a little with the expectation that the process with the critical section will release it shortly provides a way to enhance performance at the cost of increased CPU usage.
 Eventually, a process awaiting a critical section yields the CPU if spinning for a little does not get it the needed critical section.
 Note that on heavily loaded systems, increasing COMMITWAIT_SPIN_COUNT may not trade off CPU for throughput, but may instead degrade both.
 If you set the COMMITWAIT_SPIN_COUNT to 0, the waiting process performs a sequence of small sleeps instead of the spins or yields.

 The default value is 16.